Abhishank005/SRGAN-Based-Video-Enhancement-using-Single-Image-Super-Resolution/README.md

 cv2.destroyAllWindows()
 ```

 Here we have attatched a sample image that shows model implementation on an input frame-

 ![Results](Results/Results.png)

 # STEP-5
-Run the Python codes given below to save the super resolved frames obtained in a folder and store their output path in a list-
+Run the Python codes given below to save the super resolved frames obtained in a folder and to store their output path in a list-

 ```python
 #Importing necessary libraries